 In the Coming Week:

-- Job openings and ADP employment report
+- September job openings and ADP employment

-- Durable goods new orders
+- Durable-goods orders

 Warren Gerow is an independent investment wealth consultant to Sightline Wealth Management.